juanantonio284/notes_on_writing/README.md

 * `big_summary_penguin_punct.md`: a summary to *The Penguin Guide to Punctuation* by R.L.
   Trask

-* `linguistic_terminology.md`: the context and meaning of different terms in linguistics; this is "neither a dictionary nor an encyclopedia, but something in between".
-(I can't say that I've tried to make a short summary, or that this is a "practical" guide, but I've certainly tried to build the summary around the terms that, over time, I've found essential to know)
+* `linguistic_terminology.md`: the context and meaning of different terms in linguistics, especially selected to build toward a technical understanding of what a sentence is: (`head -> phrase -> clause -> sentence`).
+This document is, to borrow the phrase, "neither a dictionary nor an encyclopedia, but something in between".
+(I can't say that I've tried to make a short summary—or that this is a "practical" guide—but I've certainly tried to build the summary around the terms that, over time, I've found essential to know.)

 * `oxford_abbreviations.md`: usage of the abbreviations *e.g.*, *i.e.*, *viz.*, and *etc.*

 * `publishing_terminology_1.md`, and `publishing_terminology_2.md`: the context and meaning of
-  publishing terms like *editing*, *copy-editing*, *proofreading*
+  publishing terms such as *editing*, *copy-editing*, *proofreading*

 * `writing_terminology.md`: the context and meaning of general writing terminology such as *purpose*, *strategy*, *style*, *grammar*, *usage*, *mechanics*